 That said, many digital communications professionals do not know how to build a website using WordPress or have the graphic design skills necessary, but there are freelancers available for hire and most website design agencies can and will build a website using WordPress.
 The cost ranges from $5,000 to $50,000 USD depending upon your graphic design needs, the complexity of the site, and how many work hours are required by your designer or agency.
 Use this Website cost calculator to get a better understanding of the cost for your nonprofit.

-TechRadar rates WordPress.org the best CMS for 2020.
+TechRadar rates WordPress.org the best CMS of 2021.

 Other options include do-it-yourself website builders for those on a very small budget, however, you get what you pay for.
 A better option may be Wired Impact website templates built specifically for nonprofits using WordPress, or Morweb and FireSpring which have built their own CMSs.
 If you’re looking for a website agency specifically for nonprofits, you can start your research by contacting Bureau for Good, Elevation, Taoti, and Constructive.